×

 What is a typical expat home or apartment like in Kamakura?

 "A typical expat home or apartment in Kamakura, is often a blend of traditional Japanese aesthetics and modern conveniences.
 The homes are usually located in quiet, residential areas, close to public transportation for easy commuting.
 The apartments are often compact, reflecting the efficient use of space common in Japan, but are designed with a keen eye for detail and comfort.
 The living room might feature tatami mat flooring, a traditional Japanese feature, and shoji screens for doors and windows, allowing for natural light to filter through.
 The kitchen is typically small but functional, equipped with modern appliances.
 The bathroom often includes a high-tech toilet and a deep soaking tub, another common feature in Japanese homes.
 Bedrooms in these homes usually have futon beds that can be folded and stored away during the day to maximize space.
 Some homes might also have a small balcony or a tiny garden, offering a little outdoor space.
 Despite the compact size, these homes are designed to be comfortable and efficient, with storage solutions cleverly integrated into the design.
 The decor is typically minimalist, with a focus on natural materials and a neutral color palette.
 In terms of location, many expats choose homes close to the beach or near the city's many temples and shrines, allowing them to fully enjoy the natural beauty and rich history of Kamakura.
-Despite being a popular tourist destination, Kamakura maintains a peaceful, laid-back atmosphere, making it an attractive place for expats seeking a balance between city life and a more relaxed pace," remarked one foreigner who made the move to Kamakura.
+Despite being a popular tourist destination, Kamakura maintains a peaceful, laid-back atmosphere, making it an attractive place for expats seeking a balance between city life and a more relaxed pace," said one expat who made the move to Kamakura.

 Learn MoreGet Quote